konstructio/kubefirst/docs/common/certificates.md

 # SSL Certificates

 Kubefirst takes advantage of a variety of security layers to make sure the platform is safe and secure for our users.
-One important and significant layer is the SSL certificates Kubefirst leverages to protect https requests.
+One important and significant layer is the SSL certificates Kubefirst leverages to protect HTTPS requests.
 [Let's Encrypt](https://letsencrypt.org) is the certificate authority used to manage the certificates used for our ingressed services.